 As winter changes to spring, meteorologists switch focus from winter storms to severe weather.
 Ramping up first in the Deep South in March, tornado season reaches its peak in ‘Tornado Alley’ in May and June.

 But where the bulk of these tornadoes form seems to be shifting east.
-Tornado Alley still sees greater numbers of tornadoes, but there is a noticeable downward trend.
-However, across a wide swath from Illinois to Louisiana, there is an equally noticeable upward trend.
-The December 2021 “Quad State Tornado” cut a path of more than 200 miles well east of what we’ve considered Tornado Alley to be in the past.
+Tornado Alley still sees greater numbers of tornadoes each year, but there is a noticeable downward trend.
+However, there is an equally noticeable upward trend across a wide swath from Illinois to Louisiana, with tornado outbreaks becoming more common.
+The December 2021 “Quad State Tornado” cut a path more than 200 miles east of the heart of Tornado Alley.

 This new Tornado Alley is much larger.
 Should we be worried?